ranganath294/Question-Paper-Generator/README.md

     - **Understanding the Response:** The response from the `generate_question_paper` API is a list of combinations of questions for each difficulty level.
 Each combination is represented as a list of numbers, where each number represents the marks of a question.
 This means that for an easy paper of 4 marks, the question paper may include questions with this type of marks distribution: there can be 2 one-mark questions and 1 two-mark question.

-    It’s important to note that the response is based on the available questions in the database.
+    **Note:** It’s important to note that the response is based on the available questions in the database.
 If there are only 2 one-mark questions in the database for that difficulty level of that particular subject, then for making an easy paper of 4 marks, the response won’t include [1, 1, 1, 1] as a possible combination.
 This is because there are only two one-mark questions available in the database for that difficulty level of that particular subject.

 2. **`create_question`**